aaaaaron722/solution-challenge/README.md

 # solution-challenge
-the diagram was just a prototype.
+The diagram was just a prototype.
 Actually I have no idea how to do.
 Hope you can check and revise it!!